meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 ### Step 3: Build and serve your site locally to test the RSS feed

-The `gatsby-plugin-feed` plugin only generates an RSS feed for production-style builds.
-(That means the URL to your RSS feed won't work if you're running `npm run develop`.
+`gatsby-plugin-feed` only generates an RSS feed for production-style builds.
+(In other words, the URL to your RSS feed won't work if you're running `npm run develop`.
 You'll get a 404 error.)

 To test your RSS feed locally, you'll have to build your site and start up a server by running the following command: